ANNA SIEGAL, EXECUTIVE DIRECTOR

-Anna is from New York, and grew up working with children in a variety of settings and capacities.
-After graduating from Williams College, she began teaching in a Washington, D.C., charter school.
+After growing up in New York and graduating from Williams College, Anna began teaching in a Washington, D.C., charter school.
 In 2006, she moved to Mexico City, where she earned her Master’s Degree from the SUNY Buffalo program for International Educators.
 In her six years in Mexico, Anna developed and implemented the first Art program at the Early Childhood Center of the American School Foundation.
-There, she discovered a true passion for working with children and teachers on interdisciplinary, inquiry based art projects, and cultivated an interest in academic leadership and collaborative curriculum design.
-In 2012, she began work at the American International School Foundation in Freetown, Sierra Leone.
-There, she taught fourth and fifth grade Humanities.
+There, she discovered a passion for working with children and teachers on interdisciplinary, inquiry based art projects, and cultivated an interest in academic leadership and collaborative curriculum design.
+In 2012, she began work at the American International School Foundation in Freetown, Sierra Leone, where she taught fourth and fifth grade Humanities.
 As Early Childhood and Primary School coordinator, she oversaw an international faculty and staff of thirty, guiding them through an extensive curriculum review and redevelopment process that culminated in a globally minded, progressive curriculum for grades preschool – 8.

 Anna joined RHP in January, 2013 as a Team Teacher in the Purple Room, and took over the role of Atelierista in September 2014.
 As Atelierista, Anna worked closely with RHP's students and faculty as they established and refined their approach to long term investigations.
-She's delighted to be stepping into the role of Executive Director in July 2016, and is honored to work with the wonderful children, educators and families who make up this special community.
+She took over as Executive Director in July 2016, and is honored to work with the wonderful children, educators and families who make up this special community.

 Tanya is a native New Yorker and a graduate of Sarah Lawrence College, where she studied Filmmaking and Japanese.
 Over the past several years, she's held administrative and operational roles in a number of organizations, including Banfield Animal Clinic and SeeThink Films.
-Last year, Tanya returned from a two year stint in Japan, where she taught English Language lessons to children of all ages in a variety of school settings.
+In 2015 Tanya returned from a two-year stint in Japan, where she taught English Language lessons to children of all ages in a variety of school settings.
 In addition to teaching in Japan, she organized charity events for local child welfare centers.
 Most recently, at Ark Media, Tanya coordinated production and provided research support for a documentary television project.

 Nora is a farmer who has been gardening with students for 4 years.
 Nora hails from the West Coast but travelled east to attend college at Wesleyan University and never went back.
 Nora has settled into the rhythm of the four seasons over the years and loves providing varied science and gardening experiences throughout the school year and summer.
 She has yet to meet a kid without an innate love for the natural world and considers it a job of the utmost importance to foster this curiosity.